mipimipi/smsync/README.md

 1. smsync determines all files and directories of the master, that have changed since the last synchronization.
 In our example, there was no synchronization before (as otherwise the configuration file would have an entry `last_sync` that contained the time stamp of the last synchronization).
 Depending on the number of files, this could take a few minutes. smsync displays how many directories and files need to be synchronized and again, the user is asked for confirmation.

-1. The replication / conversion of files and directories is executed. smsync shows the progress and an estimation of the remaining time.
+1. The replication / conversion of files and directories is executed. smsync shows the progress and an estimation of the remaining time and the end time:

+    '''
+    :: Process directories
+    To do: 0 | Rem time: 00:00:00 | Est end: 16:18:53

+    :: Process files
+    To do: 10 | Rem time: 00:00:11 | Est end: 16:19:12
+    '''

+    With the command line opion `--verbose` the progress is displayed in more detail, i.e. each file is displayed after it has been converted.

 1. After the synchronization is done, the current time is stored as `last_sync` in the configuration file.